-The kestrel command is designed for batch execution and hunting automation.
-Use it right away in a terminal:
+The kestrel command is installed along with the Kestrel runtime installation in the last step.
+This is designed for batch execution and hunting automation.
+You can use it right away like:

 \$ kestrel myfirsthuntflow.hf

 Check out the Hello World Hunt for more information.